wheelodex/wheel-filename/README.rst

       (classmethod) Parses a wheel filename (a ``str``, ``bytes``, or ``os.PathLike``) and returns a ``WheelFilename`` instance.
 Any leading directory components are stripped from the argument before processing.
-      If the filename is not a valid wheel filename, raises an ``InvalidFilenameError``.
+      If the filename is not a valid wheel filename, raises a ``ParseError``.

    ``project: str``
       The name of the project distributed by the wheel